 Video games are also exploring the integration of cryptocurrency allowing you to earn cryptocurrency or NFTs while you play.
 Virtual worlds such as Decentraland, which combine elements of gaming, art and social media, even let users buy and trade virtual plots of land, artworks, buildings and clothing.
 If you’re a digital designer, this could be a great way for you to earn a bit of extra income.

 Cryptocurrency investment requires due diligence and research just like any other form of investment.
 You need to weigh up the rewards against the risks.
 Consider the following when choosing a cryptocurrency:

-If you have purchased cryptocurrency, storing your digital assets safely should be your next priority.
-Storing via an online exchange is very convenient and allows you to easily transact and access your cryptocurrencies, however, as with anything online, there is always a vulnerability of being hacked.
+If you’ve bought cryptocurrency, storing your digital assets safely should be your next priority.
+Storing via an online exchange is very convenient and lets you easily transact and access your cryptocurrencies – however, as with anything online, there’s always a vulnerability of being hacked.